GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 [method@Gtk.IconPaintable.is_symbolic]), you have to call [method@Gtk.IconPaintable.get_icon_name] and set the icon name on a `GtkImage`.

+### Adapt to GtkImage changes
+`GtkPicture`'s behaviour was "split out" of `GtkImage` as the latter was covering too many use cases; if you're loading an icon, [class@Gtk.Image] in GTK3 and GTK4 are perfectly equivalent.
+If you are loading a more complex image asset, like a picture or a thumbnail, then [class@Gtk.Picture] is the appropriate widget.

+One noteworthy distinction is that while `GtkImage` has its size computed by GTK, `GtkPicture` lets you decide about the size.

 ### Update to GtkFileChooser API changes

 `GtkFileChooser` moved to a GFile-based API.
 If you need to convert a path